leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ### Creating the SalesOrder Report

-**Step 1:** First, create another worksheet in our workbook and name it SalesOrder.
+**Step 1:** Create another worksheet in the workbook and name it SalesOrder.

 Click the plus sign to add another worksheet.

 ![](/images/L-Dev-Report_from_Scratch/101.png)

-Right-click on the new worksheet and select **Rename**.
+1. Right-click on the new worksheet.
+2. Select **Rename** from the list that appears.

 ![](/images/L-Dev-Report_from_Scratch/102.png)